-Written in 1915, this poem was published in The London Mercury in 1926 after his change of name to R. A. Vallance.
+Written in 1915, apart from verse 6 which was added after the death of his younger brother the following year, this poem was published in The London Mercury in 1926 after his change of name to R. A. Vallance.
 The poem later appeared in the anthology The Red Harvest: A Cry for Peace (Macmillan, USA, 1930).

 Trench Lines: The Tired Heart

 It has come at last; we attack at morn: